Posted on September 12, 2011 at 10:08 am

 Not Wiesel at age 16 in 1945

 You can see for yourself from these two high-quality photographs supplied to me by a helpful reader that the face on the left is not Wiesel.
-On the right is Elie Wiesel in 1944 at the age of 15.
+A close inspection of the prisoners in the bunks in the famous photograph reveals that the eyebrows on many (including the one on the left above) were emphasized with a dark crayon/pencil … in other words, retouched or “photo-shopped.”
+On the right is what is claimed to be Elie Wiesel in 1944 at the age of 15.

 The inmate on the left definitely has an aquiline nose and full, even sensual, lips.
 In this close-up, the receding hairline is visible on the recently shaved head.
-On the right, the real 15-year-old Elie Wiesel exhibits a normal youthful hairline, a flatter nose and thinner lips.
-He also has a higher forehead than the more roundish-headed inmate.
+On the right, the real 15-year-old Elie Wiesel exhibits a normal youthful hairline, a bigger and longer nose and thinner lips.
+He also has a higher forehead and longer face than the more roundish-headed inmate.
 The eyes of the man on the left are not as deep-set under the eyebrows.
 His somewhat surprised, curious expression is not typical of Wiesel, whose expression was generally reserved, and often hooded.

 The close-up on the left appears to be the real Elie Wiesel in France later in 1945.
 He would be 17 or almost 17 years old in this picture.
 Notice the non-receding, youthful hairline with a very long front lock hanging to the side, and the straight nose .

-Above, Jewish boys gather for a prayer service in a chapel in an OSE children’s home.
+Above, Jewish boys gather for a prayer service in a chapel in an OSE children’s home in 1945.
 Those pictured include Elie Wiesel (seen in profile) and Jakob Rybsztajn standing next to him facing the camera.
-(I note that Elie Wiesel is older than the other boys in this picture, giving credence to the idea that he acted in the role of counselor and sometime teacher to the newer, younger “religious” boys.)
+(I note that Elie Wiesel is older than the other boys in this picture, giving support to the idea that he acted in the role of counselor and sometime teacher to the newer, younger religious boys.)

 Notice again the straight nose, the high forehead, deep-set eyes, large ears, sensitive mouth and slender neck.
 But also look at all that hair!
 The date of this picture is given by USHMM as 1945 and the location as Ambloy, [Loir et Cher] France.
 It says in the accompanying text “In October 1945 the children and staff of Ambloy were relocated to the Chateau de Vaucelles in Taverny (Val d’Oise).”
 That means this picture was taken between June and October 1945.
 They could have been celebrating Rosh Hashana, Yom Kippur or Sukkot.

 But could his hair have grown to such a length from a shaved head in April 1945?
-No way, and thus this is another proof that the liberated Buchenwald inmate with the shaved head is NOT Elie Wiesel.
+No way, and thus we have another proof that the liberated Buchenwald inmate with the shaved head is NOT Elie Wiesel.

 A PDF from my valued contributer examines the ages of the small group more closely.
-In my opinion, he has the ages of all four men too young but especially #2 and 4.
-Take a look:
+In my opinion, he has the ages of all four men a little too young but especially #2 and 4.
+Take a look: four men in bunk

 Who first identified Elie Wiesel in the famous Buchenwald liberation photo?